Eric-McKinney/AMP/README.md

 # AMP
 Adaptive Music Player for Spotify

 I started this project basically knowing nothing except the basics.
 I also don't know how to use GitHub as of writing this.
-Basically, it is gonna look weird
+Basically, it is gonna look ugly.

 main.py is file that is run